kuzzleio/documentation-old/api-reference/source/includes/_realtimeController.md

 }
 ```

-This action instucts Kuzzle to detach you from its subscribers for the given room.
+Instructs Kuzzle to detach you from its subscribers for the given room.
 In practice, your subscription won't receive any new message on the room once this action is triggered.

 The expected parameter is the `roomId` that Kuzzle returned during the subscription.